Shaniquak2019/LANDING-PAGE/README.md

 IMPORTANT!!!

-I am only responsible for the landing page on this project!
+I am only responsible for creating the landing page on this project!